Nova Bus

 Nova Bus is a Canadian transit bus manufacturer headquartered in Saint-Eustache, Quebec.
-Nova is owned by the Volvo Group.
+Nova Bus is owned by the Volvo Group.

 The company has roots in the General Motors Diesel Division, which opened in 1979.
 Nova Bus was established in 1993, by Nova Quintech, through the acquisition of Dial Corporation's transit division which consisted of Motor Coach Industries and Transportation Manufacturing Corporation.
 Volvo took partial ownership of Nova Bus in 1998 and complete ownership in 2004.

 History

-President Ralph Acs Nova Bus's Saint-Eustache factory is a former General Motors plant that built city transit buses for the Canadian and US market.
+Nova Bus's Saint-Eustache factory is a former General Motors plant that built city transit buses for the Canadian and US market.
 Inaugurated in 1979, the plant was used to produce the New Look bus (up to 1983) and the Classic (starting 1982) model for sales in Canada.
 In 1987, GM sold its bus-building holdings to Greyhound Dial Corporation, the parent company of Motor Coach Industries (MCI) while GMC's Rapid Transit Series (RTS) product was moved to join MCI's own designs at Transportation Manufacturing Corporation in Roswell, New Mexico.

 By the 1990s, Dial intended to sell its transportation manufacturing and service divisions.
 The St-Eustache facility was faced with closure.
 The entity, known as Nova Bus Corporation, was formed by individuals from Nova Quintech and the Fonds de solidarité des travailleurs du Québec to acquire MCI's St-Eustache facility from Dial.
 Nova Quintech was formed in 1991 after a group of investors purchased the assets of the bankrupt fire truck manufacturer Camions Pierre Thibault Inc. The Government of Quebec agreed to contribute a $2.5-million, interest-free loan, and $10 million in loan guarantees.
 In addition, they agreed to purchase over 300 buses between 1993 and 1994.
 The sale of the MCI's St-Eustache operations occurred on 6 July 1993.

 MCI and TMC were spun-off from Dial in 1993, and merged with Mexican DINA S.A., who sold the TMC plant and RTS rights to Nova Bus in 1994.
 The RTS model was continued to be produced in the Roswell plant to meet Buy America requirements.

-The Nova Classic and Nova RTS were later discontinued in order to concentrate on the Nova LFS, a low floor city bus, which was announced in 1994 with deliveries starting in 1997.
+The Classic and RTS were later discontinued in order to concentrate on the LFS, a low floor city bus, which was announced in 1994 with deliveries starting in 1997.
 The last Classic model was produced in 1997.
-Sales of Nova RTS were insufficient and Nova Bus closed its Roswell and Niskayuna, New York plants in 2002 to concentrate all efforts on the Canadian market.
+Sales of the RTS were insufficient and Nova Bus closed its Roswell and Niskayuna, New York plants in 2002 to concentrate all efforts on the Canadian market.
 The Roswell plant was later acquired by a local consortium, Millennium Transit Services, who became defunct around 2012.
-The Chicago Transit Authority (CTA), which in 1998, placed an order for 484 LFS units that were manufactured and delivered between 2000 and 2002, was the first US customer to purchase a large order of this model, and remains one of the larger operators of Nova LFS buses.
+The Chicago Transit Authority (CTA), which in 1998, placed an order for 484 LFS units that were manufactured and delivered between 2000 and 2002, was the first US customer to purchase a large order of this model, and remains one of the larger operators of LFS buses.